nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 \
 &nbsp;

-### 4.3 Eventual and strong consistency
+### 4.3 Eventual and Strong Consistency

 The previous chapter already introduced the terms **eventual** and **strong-consistency** while taking a look at the read and write capacity.
 In the context of reading items this term becomes even more important in regards to the freshness of data[^8].

 DynamoDB data is distributed and sharded to different nodes.

-If data is changed these changes will be populated to the different nodes in the system.

-This can take some time.
-From the authors experience around 200 milliseconds.
+If data is altered these changes will be populated to the different nodes in the system.
+This takes around 200 milliseconds.

-If you now write data and read it again you could end up with stale data from a node which has not yet been updated.
-When reading data in eventual consistent mode the first result from any node is returned which could maybe already be stale.
+If you write data and read it again you could end up with stale data from a node which has not yet been updated.
+When reading data in eventual consistent mode the first result from any node is returned which might already be stale.
 To cope with use cases where the consistency of data is important the possibility for strongly consistent reads have been introduced.

 Imagine fast consecutive writes to a counter value in a table increasing from 0 to 3.
 An eventual consistent read could return different values from 0 to 3 while a consistent read always returns the right and final end result of 3 reading from more than 1 node.
 Because of the multiple operations needed for a consistent read the amount of consumed read capacity is higher as well as the network latency.
 Another disadvantage is that in the case of one node failing the read operation will fail because the end result can not be evaluated.
-So overall a consistent read is less failure tolerant.
+Thus overall a consistent read is less failure tolerant.

+\
+&nbsp;

-## 5. Write items
+## 5. Write Items

-In this chapter we will take a closer look at different ways to write data to the database.

-At first we see how to write a single item then we will expand this concept to write multiple items.
-Both operations will be illustrated in code.
-In the next chapter we will have a look at even more complex writing operations called transactions.
+This chapter will introduce different methods to write data to the database.
+First the single item write is introduced.
+Then this concept will be expanded to introduce the writing of multiple items.
+Both operations will be illustrated with example code.

+\
+&nbsp;

-### 5.1 Single item write
+### 5.1 Single Item Write

-To write an item to the database the tablename and the attributes to write needs to be provided.

-The used **hash-key** of the table needs to be included in the payload, a possible range key is optional.
+To write an item to the database the table name and the attributes to write need to be provided.
+The used **hash-key** of the table has to be included in the payload, a possible range key is optional.
 If the **hash-key** is not found in the payload the operation is rejected.
-So before writing data to the table knowledge of its key schema is needed.
+Thus before writing data to the table knowledge of its key schema is required.

-As you can see in the code example below in the DynamoDB SDK the type of the data which should be written needs to be provided and will not be inferred itself from the type of variable provided.
-But rather the type needs to be specified as map as the key of the attribute and the value to write as the value of this key in the format String.

-To write a number for example the Type would be “N” and the value “1”.
-In the example[^4] Below you can see a string, boolean and a number value are written to the database.
+The DynamoDB SDK code example below depicts the data type that is to be written to the database.
+To successfully write an item to the database all it’s parameters need to be set.
+The value of the variable is required, as well as it’s type.
+It can not be inferred as it can be in several other programming languages.
+The type needs to be specified as a map: as the key of the attribute and the value to write as the value of this key.
+All attributes are cast into strings.
+To write a number, for example, the type would be “N” and the value “1”.
+The example[^4] below depicts a string, boolean and a number value that are written to the database.

 Code Example for the DynamoDB SDK Client.